OpenMOSS/Embodied-Planner-R1/README.md

 ```

 ## 🕹️ Quick Start
+In our experimental setup, we used a 1×8 A100 (80GB) for training, with detailed training parameters provided in [examples/grpo_trainer/alf.sh](examples/grpo_trainer/alf.sh).

 ```
 # Remember to replace the path in the shell script with your local path
 bash cmd/alf.sh